tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 But I do not want improvement to come from panic all the time.

-I do not want every skill to be a rescue mission.
+I do not want every skill to become a rescue mission.

-I do not want every plan to be proof that I am not mediocre.
+I do not want every plan to serve as proof that I am not mediocre.

 There is a difference between growing and running away from yourself.